 Selection risk: The Subadviser's judgment about the attractiveness, value and potential appreciation of a particular security may be incorrect.

 Foreign securities risk: Because the Fund invests primarily in securities of foreign issuers, an investment in the Fund is subject to special risks in addition to those of U.S. securities.
-These risks include heightened political and economic risks, greater volatility, currency fluctuations, higher transaction costs, delayed settlement, possible foreign controls on investment, and less stringent investor protection and disclosure standards of foreign markets.
+These risks include heightened political and economic risks, greater volatility, currency fluctuations, higher transaction costs, delayed settlement, possible foreign controls on investment, possible sanctions by governmental bodies of other countries and less stringent investor protection and disclosure standards of foreign markets.
 Foreign securities are sometimes less liquid and harder to value than securities of U.S. issuers.
 The securities markets of many foreign countries are relatively small, with a limited number of companies representing a small number of industries.
 If foreign securities are denominated and traded in a foreign currency, the value of the Fund's foreign holdings can be affected by currency exchange rates and exchange control regulations.
 The Fund's investments in foreign securities may also be subject to foreign withholding taxes.

-The recent global economic crisis brought several European governments close to bankruptcy and many other economies into recession and weakened the banking and financial sectors of many countries.
 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.

-Emerging market risk: Foreign securities risks are more significant in emerging market countries, such as those in Eastern Europe, Latin America and the Pacific Basin.
+Emerging market risk: Foreign securities risks are more significant in emerging market countries.
 These countries may have relatively unstable governments and less-established market economies than developed countries.
 Emerging markets may face greater social, economic, regulatory and political uncertainties.
 These risks make emerging market securities more volatile and less liquid than securities issued in more developed countries.